jasonm/redstorm-talk/slides/slides.markdown

   span large time-frames, or you don't know the queries up front, then batch mode is a great fit.

+  However, there are plenty of use cases where these parameters don't quite fit.

+---

+# Design considerations

+* Value of low latency
+* Data retention needs
+    * Adhoc vs known queries
+    * Timeframe of queries

+# Presenter Notes

-  However, when:
+  Consider, when:

   * low latency is valuable
   * you know queries ahead of time
-  * query domain is a subset of all data across a relatively small time window
+  * query domain covers small time windows

   then a stream processing model can allow you to get at your answers in a much faster, and cheaper way.